 Description With its counterpart (Walters 43.18), this fragment of a mosaic floor once decorated a Roman house.
 A bearded fish swims amidst wavy lines representing water.
 The diagonal layout of the background tesserae (marble cubes) indicates that these roundels were placed in the corners of a large floor composition.

 - Poseidon and the Sea: Myth, Cult, and Daily Life.
 Joslyn Art Museum, Omaha; Tampa Museum of Art, Tampa; Hood Museum of Art, Hanover.
 2014-2015.

-Provenance François Goiran, Sousse, Tunisia; Roger Goiran [date and mode of acquisition unknown]; Walters Art Museum, 1974, by purchase.
+Provenance [Excavated at the arsenal in Sousse, Tunisia, 1896]; François Goiran, Sousse, Tunisia, 1896; Roger Goiran, Glocester, MA [date of acquisition unknown], by bequest; Walters Art Museum, 1974, by purchase.

 Credit Museum purchase with funds provided by the S. & A.P.
 Fund, 1974

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License